BCLibraries/burns-exhibits/content/Genius-of-Genre-Flann-O'Brien/FOB-Early-Years-narrative.md

 **Father Figure**

 {{% figure src="../Studio-Session-836.jpg" headline="Brian kept a photo of his father tucked in this pocket missal from the 1950s.
-It contains the yearly cycle of prayers and readings for the Church’s liturgy in Irish, the language the family spoke at home.b.
-24, Flann O'Brien Papers (MS1997-027)" side="right" %}}
+It contains the yearly cycle of prayers and readings for the Church’s liturgy in Irish, the language the family spoke at home." side="right" %}}
+b.
+24, Flann O'Brien Papers (MS1997-027)

 Michael Victor O'Nolan died suddenly of a heart attack in 1937, leaving Brian as the primary breadwinner for his mother and ten siblings, of which he was the third.
 Having recently finished his studies and taken a job in the civil service like his father, he supported the family by acting as secretary to a series of senior ministers until a controversy forced his resignation in 1953.

 **Impromptu Debater**